 Tan Ky Old House

-Tan Ky Old House at no.101 Nguyen Thai Hoc Street is a brilliant example of the architecture of 18th merchant’s residence in Hoi An.
+Tan Ky Old House at no.101 Nguyen Thai Hoc Street is a brilliant example of the architecture of the 18th merchant’s residence in Hoi An.
 The name “Tan Ky” expresses the wish of the owner for a more prosperous business just like any merchant that used to live on the streets of this town.
-House’s decoration represents an oriental philosophy with triple-beam structure, five round blocks, many distichs….
+House’s decoration represents an oriental philosophy with a triple-beam structure, five-round blocks, and many distichs….

 Fujian Assembly Hall (Hoi Quan Phuc Kien)

-Built by merchants from Fujian, the assembly hall is a gathering place of Chinese community in Hoi An back in the day.
+Built by merchants from Fujian, an assembly hall is a gathering place of the Chinese community in Hoi An back in the day.
 Just look at how grand and colorful the architecture and decoration are, you can easily imagine the merry, busy atmosphere of the hall during its heyday.
-Typical mythological figures of Chinese culture in the very impressive courtyard will catch your eyes from the very first moments.
+Typical mythological figures of Chinese culture in the very impressive courtyard will catch your eyes from the very first moment.

 Nowadays, local people come to Fujian Assembly Hall to wish for children.
 There are also 12 ‘midwives’ figures on the ground of the Hall.